iiasa/ece-docs/standards/countries.rst

 Having a standardized list of country names is an important prerequisite for region definitions, scenario analysis and model comparison.

-The :class:`nomenclature` package (`read the docs`_) builds on the :class:`pycountry` package to provide a standardized list if country names based on the `ISO 3166-1 standard`_.
+The :py:mod:`nomenclature` package (`read the docs`_) builds on the :py:mod:`pycountry` package to provide a standardized list of country names based on the `ISO 3166-1 standard`_.

 For consistency with established conventions in the modelling community, several country names are shortened compared to ISO 3166-1, e.g. from "Bolivia, Plurinational State of" to "Bolivia".
 Also, "Kosovo" is added (with *alpha_3* code "KOS", following the `IOC <https://olympics.com/ioc/kosovo>`_), even though it is not a universally recognized state and not oficially included in ISO 3166-1.
 See the full list of changes on GitHub_.

 You can access the list of countries via the model-registration `Excel template`_.

-The :class:`nomenclature` package also provides utility functions to work with the country-names and easily translate between country names and alpha-3/alpha-2 codes (also known as ISO3 and ISO2 codes).
+The :py:mod:`nomenclature` package also provides utility functions to work with the country-names and easily translate between country names and alpha-3/alpha-2 codes (also known as ISO3 and ISO2 codes).
 Here is an example: